giulianopz/lfcs/domains/2-operation-of-running-systems/f.md

 >20210328
 ```

+To quickly check if anacron jobs are really executed, you can force immediately their execution: `anacron -f -n`

-> Note: the specified delay times in each line help prevent these jobs from overlapping themselves and other cron jobs.
+> Note: The specified delay times in each line help prevent these jobs from overlapping themselves and other cron jobs.

 > Tip: Instead of placing whole bash programs in the cron.X directories, just install them in the `/usr/local/bin` directory, which will allow you to run them easily from the command line.
 Then, add a symlink in the appropriate cron directory, such as `/etc/cron.daily`.